bbc/bmx/README.md

 Source distributions, including dependencies for the Windows build, and Windows binaries are made [available on SourceForge](https://sourceforge.net/projects/bmxlib/files/).

+## Development Process

+Software development of new features and bug fixes is done using repositories on GitHub.
+Once a feature or a bug fix is complete it is copied over to the repository on Sourceforge.

+Source and binary distributions are generally only created when a new feature is required for creating standard compliant sample files for example, or when a release hasn't been made for a long time.

 ## License

 The bmx library is provided under the BSD 3-clause license.
 See the [COPYING](./COPYING) file provided with this library for more details.